Ghost-Miner/Unity-project-launcher-plugin/README.md

 ### **This plugin supports Unity Hub 3**

 ![demo](https://raw.githubusercontent.com/Ghost-Miner/Unity-project-launcher-plugin/refs/heads/main/demo.gif)
----

 ### Usage
     u <project name>

 ---
-Use _"u /dc"_ after installing a new Unity version to force the plugin to refresh its list of installed versions.
-Better solution is planned.**
+### Use _"u /dc"_ after installing a new Unity version to force the plugin to refresh its list of installed versions.
----

 ### Notable features
 - Supports use of spaces in project names.
 - Shows ★ next to favorite projects.